-Dr Udo said: “Previous studies describing the survival of pacemaker patients used data that is more than 20 years old and cannot be used anymore for patient counselling and benchmarking.
+Dr. Udo said: “Previous studies describing the survival of pacemaker patients used data that is more than 20 years old and cannot be used anymore for patient counselling and benchmarking.
 There have been considerable changes in pacemaker technology and in the profile of pacemaker patients and a new reference point of prognosis in modern day cardiac pacing was needed.”

-The researchers found survival rates of 93%, 81%, 69% and 61% after 1, 3, 5 and 7 years respectively.
-Patients without cardiovascular disease (such as heart failure or coronary artery disease) at the time of pacemaker implantation had a survival rate similar to age and sex matched controls from the general Dutch population (see figure 1).
+The researchers found survival rates of 93%, 81%, 69% and 61% after one, three, five and seven years, respectively.
+Patients without cardiovascular disease (such as heart failure or coronary artery disease) at the time of pacemaker implantation had a survival rate similar to age- and sex-matched controls from the general Dutch population (see Figure 1).

-Dr Udo said: “Our results suggest that the prognosis of today’s pacemaker patient is primarily determined by whether or not they also have cardiovascular disease, and not by the rhythm disorder itself.
+Dr. Udo said: “Our results suggest that the prognosis of today’s pacemaker patient is primarily determined by whether or not they also have cardiovascular disease, and not by the rhythm disorder itself.
 Patients who have heart failure or coronary artery disease when the pacemaker is implanted have the highest risk of death.
 On the other hand, patients without cardiovascular disease at the time of implantation have the best survival, which is comparable to the survival of the general population.”

-He added: “In earlier studies we showed that in cases of too slow heart rhythm, permanent pacing relieves symptoms and improves quality of life and therefore a pacemaker is the appropriate device.
-In this study we could document that other cardiovascular problems, such as coronary artery disease or heart failure, determine the prognosis of pacemaker patients rather than the slow heart rhythm itself.”
+He added: “In earlier studies we showed that in cases of too slow heart rhythm, permanent pacing relieves symptoms and improves quality of life and, therefore, a pacemaker is the appropriate device.
+In this study, we could document that other cardiovascular problems, such as coronary artery disease or heart failure, determine the prognosis of pacemaker patients, rather than the slow heart rhythm itself.”

-Dr Udo concluded: “The FollowPace study provides detailed documentation of current standard pacemaker care in a large representative sample of western pacemaker clinics.
-The results can therefore be considered a new benchmark of life expectancy of patients treated with today’s cardiac pacing.”
+Dr. Udo concluded: “The FollowPace study provides detailed documentation of current standard pacemaker care in a large representative sample of Western pacemaker clinics.
+The results can, therefore, be considered a new benchmark of life expectancy of patients treated with today’s cardiac pacing.”